digitaltwinconsortium/ManufacturingOntologies/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdigitaltwinconsortium%2FManufacturingOntologies%2Fmain%2FDeployment%2Farm.json)

-Once the deployment is complete, please follow these steps to configure the production line simulation:
+Once the deployment is complete, please follow these two steps to configure the production line simulation:

 1. Login to the deployed VM using the credentials you provided during deployment and download and install Docker Desktop from [here](https://www.docker.com/products/docker-desktop), including the Windows Subsystem for Linux (WSL) integration.
 After installation and a required system restart, accept the license terms and install the WSL2 Linux kernel by following the instructions.
 Then verify that Docker Desktop is running in the Windows System Tray and enable Kubernetes in Settings.

 2. On the VM, browse to [here](https://github.com/digitaltwinconsortium/ManufacturingOntologies) and select Code -> Download Zip.
 Unzip the contents to a directory of your choice.
 Navigate to the OnPremAssets directory of the Zip you just downloaded and run the StartSimulation.cmd script from the OnPremAssets folder in a cmd prompt by supplying the primary key connection string of your Event Hubs namespace and the Azure region you picked during deployment as parameters.
 The primary key connection string can be read in the Azure Portal under your Event Hubs' "share access policy" -> "RootManagedSharedAccessKey".
 The azure region needs to be specified as a DNS acronym as listed [here](https://learn.microsoft.com/en-us/azure/automation/how-to/automation-region-dns-records#dns-records-per-region), i.e. for Azure region East US 2 you would pass in eus2 as parameter.

-3. Under Access Control -> Role Assignments of your Azure Digital Twin service instance in the Azure Portal, add a new Role Assignment of type "Azure Digital Twins Data Owner", assign it's access to "Managed Identity" and under "Select Users", select your previously deployed Azure Web App service instance.

 Please note: If you update your Docker Desktop runtime environment, you will need to stop and restart the simulation!